 What should Bible characters look like?

-A think piece about the appearance of Bible characters
+An uncomfortable think piece about the appearance of Bible characters, and Jesus

 in our teaching media,